cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 # problem

-No FOSS application exists to generate a series of hex-like tessellation tiles, where the output is exportable and guaranteed to _acutally_ tessellate.
+No FOSS application exists to generate a series of hex-like tessellation tiles, where the output is exportable and guaranteed to _actually_ tessellate.

 For those who aren't familiar with tessellations: